Appointed July 2020

 When working as Sector Specialist for the Learning and Skills Council in South Yorkshire, Ruth worked with FE and HE partners to deliver some major multi million pound creative and digital skills programmes and state of the art training facilities.

 Ruth’s business background includes 15 years working in broadcast media as a Producer and Director, running two small independent companies and working for some of the major broadcasters including Channel 4 and the BBC.

 Appointed March 2015

-Ivan Wadeson joined The Dukes, Lancaster as Executive Director in September 2014.
-Prior to that he was Chief Executive of All About Audiences (nee Arts About Manchester) between 2003 and 2012 and then from 1012 joint Executive Director of The Audience Agency.
+Ivan Wadeson is currently Executive Director at Manchester City of Literature, having formerly work at The Dukes, Lancaster as Chief Executive from 2014 to 2019 and, prior to that, as Chief Executive of All About Audiences (nee Arts About Manchester) between 2003 and 2012 and then from 1012 as joint-Executive Director of The Audience Agency.

 Between 1993 and 1999 Ivan worked at Sadler’s Wells where, as Head of Marketing, he was part of the team that oversaw the Lottery funded re-building and re-opening of Sadler’s Wells.
 He then moved to Manchester to be Marketing Director at the Royal Exchange Theatre from 1999 until spring 2003.

 He is Fellow of the RSA and a Common Purpose graduate (2006-7).

 David has worked at Kelsall Primary School for 14 years where he was integral to achievement of its outstanding Ofsted judgement.
 During that time he has been successful in securing Teaching School status for the school which was designated in cohort 2.
 Now Principal of Kelsall Primary, he established and directs the growing work of the Teaching School Alliance, working closely with CWAC (Cheshire West and Chester) local authority whilst maintaining and improving Kelsall Primary.